panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Dynamic Properties

-Dynamic path properties relate to a path or path element with respect to the transmission of an individual packet or of a flow over a path element or path.
+Dynamic path properties relate to a path segment with respect to the transmission of an individual packet or of a flow over this path segment.
 Properties related to a path element which constitutes single layer 2 domain are abstracted from the used physical and link layer technology, similar to {{RFC8175}}.

 Typically, Dynamic Properties can only be approximated and sampled, and might be made available in an aggregated form, such as averages or minimums.